michellevit/Production-Planner/README.txt

   - python manage.py createsuperuser
   - Use credentials from the .env file
   - To access Django's admin interface - go to broswer url: http://localhost:8000/admin/login/?next=/admin/
-- Create a virtual environment in the main folder:
-  - cd into the project's main folder (i.e. Production-Planner)
-  - create the virtual environment:
-    - Open: scripts/create-virtual-env.bat
-    - Uncomment line 4-7 (commented out to prevent accidental deployment)
-    - Run: create-virtual-env.bat
-    - Note: the reason for this is because QODBC is difficult to install in the Docker container, so instead this script runs outside of Docker on the system on a schedule, and updates a json file that Docker can access.

 ----------